East Bay Homebridge Connect is a grassroots group of people both unhoused and housed who support and advocate for people experiencing homelessness.

 Wherever you are, we invite you to join us in this work.
 Here are ways you can:

 Out of the East Bay, In Person: Connect with us to begin exploring ways that you can reach out in your own area, perhaps form a similar grassroots group that draws from people with lived experiences with allies.
-Or perhaps connect with a group in your area that is already using these principals.
+Or perhaps connect with a group in your area that is already using these principles.
 You may want to attend some of our meetings, and you’re welcome to walk with us as your efforts grow and deepen.